Balikatan 2026: JTF MARSTRIKE Reel

-Philippine Navy BRP Quezon (PS-70), a decommissioned vessel serving as a designated target, is struck by fires from a Japan Ground Self-Defense Force Type 88 Surface-to-Ship Missile System assigned to 1st Artillery Brigade at a joint task force maritime strike event during Exercise Balikatan 2026 near Paoay Sand Dunes, Philippines, May 6, 2026.
+Philippine Navy BRP Rajah Sulayman (PS-20), a decommissioned vessel serving as a designated target, is struck by AGM-65 maverick missiles from an FA-50PH Fighting Eagle aircraft and MK-82 general purpose bombs from a Philippine Air Force Embraer A-29 Super Tucano aircraft at a joint task force maritime strike event during Exercise Balikatan 2026 near Paoay Sand Dunes, Philippines, May 7, 2026.
 Balikatan is a longstanding annual exercise between the Armed Forces of the Philippines and U.S. military that represents the strength of our alliance, improves our capable combined force, and demonstrates our commitment to regional peace and prosperity.
-This product contains an asset licensed from Adobe Stock.
 (U.S. Marine Corps video by Lance Cpl.
 Jeffrey Pruett)

 |Date Taken: